tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 stack = "VectorDB"
 ```

-You can run multiple databases in a single file, if you wish.
+You can find information about each available Stack in our [Stacks documentation](https://tembo.io/docs/tembo-stacks/intro-to-stacks).

+If you need to run multiple databases concurrently, they can all be configured within **tembo.toml**.
+This would look something like:

 ```toml
 [vector-search]